cavo789/blog/blog/XXX/docker-compose-viz/index.md

 <!-- truncate -->

-For the demo, please start a Linux shell and run `mkdir -p /tmp/compose-viz && cd $_` to create a folder called `java` in your Linux temporary folder and jump in it.
+For the demo, please start a Linux shell and run `mkdir -p /tmp/compose-viz && cd $_` to create a folder called `compose-viz` in your Linux temporary folder and jump in it.

 Please create a new file called `docker-compose.yml` with this **simplified** content: